Symmetries of weighted networks: weight approximation method and its application to food webs: Methods and data

+Biomass flows in food webs vary across several orders of magnitude and follow an approximately log-normal distribution~\cite{Bascompte2005, Albatross}, therefore logarithmic aggregation offers a natural and scale-consistent discretisation of edge weights.
+By grouping together interactions that differ by less than one or more orders of magnitude, we construct a sequence of approximations $\Phi_\alpha$ ($\alpha = 1, 2, 4, \dots$) that reflect ecological uncertainty and measurement variability while revealing robust structural symmetries. \be \Phi_\alpha (\phi_{e}) =

-\ee where $\phi_{ij}$ is a flow between vertices $v_i,v_j$ and $\phi_{max}$ is the flow with the highest value in the food web. $\Phi_0$ is an identity function, and $\Phi_\infty$ assigns the same weight to each edge, converting a graph to its unweighted simplification.
+\ee where $\phi_{e}$ is the weight of an edge $e\in E$ and $\phi_{max}$ is the largest weight in the network. $\Phi_0$ is an identity function, and $\Phi_\infty$ assigns the same weight to each edge, converting a graph to its unweighted simplification.
 To ensure that flows grouped together by a previous aggregation belong to the same set in the following ones, we define $\alpha$ values as powers of two.
 In practice $\Phi_8\sim\Phi_\infty$, as only few food webs contain flows that differ by more than eight orders of magnitude.

+This construction ensures that vertices within an orbit of $\Phi_{1}$ differ in edge weights by no more than one order of magnitude, within an orbit of $\Phi_{2}$ by two, and so forth.
+In what follows, we explore the structural patterns revealed by such progressively coarsened approximations, noting that the resulting symmetries represent consistent and interpretable approximations of the weighted system.

+The aggregation defined in Eq.~\ref{eq:aggregation} is not adaptive to the empirical weight distribution of a given network, but instead imposes a fixed partition of the weight space anchored at $\phi_{max}$.
+This reflects a deliberate choice: comparing multiple networks requires a scheme that is consistent across datasets rather than tailored to each distribution.
+The same aggregation scheme is also applied irrespective of whether the underlying distribution is unimodal, multimodal, or uniform on the logarithmic scale.
+The aggregation therefore defines a parametrised family of scale transformations, capturing robustness of orbit structure under controlled coarsening of interaction magnitudes, rather than distribution-specific features.

+In a case study, we further compare alternative normalizations of this aggregation, $\Phi_{\alpha}^{\text{min}}$ changing the normalisation factor from the maximal weight $\phi_{max}$ in $\Phi_{\alpha}$~\ref{eq:aggregation} to the minimal $\phi_{min}$, and $\Phi_{\alpha}^{\text{med}}$ using the median weight $\phi_{med}$.
+This way, we assess how normalisation can affect the sequence in which vertex orbits emerge along the path from the original weighted network to its unweighted form.

+We illustrate the concept of alternative normalisations for one of the largest analysed food webs~\cite{Albatross} in Fig.~\ref{fig:hist_weights_bins}, showing edge weights and bins in the three normalisations for the first two weight aggregations.